tipi-build/docs/README.md

 you should use the mechanisms of file-system junctions and bind mounts.

 We guarantee the paths even in non-containerized builds to enable caching of artifacts.

+[^1]: by using `tipi run` to launch the binary you make sure your OS as has all the required libraries in its search path, for ex. the `libstdc++6` on windows.